 - InterContinental Hayman Island Resort – suites and private villas located on a 400-hectare private island

 Tours to consider while you are there

-The Cradle Mountain and Bay of Fires areas are perfect for active honeymoons.
+The Cradle Mountain and Bay of Fires areas are perfect for newly married adventurers.
 Cradle Mountain is in the Lake St Clair National Park in Tasmania.
 It’s popular with honeymooners for its beauty, and because there are only a few luxury hotels on the mountain.
 This means you can enjoy the natural surroundings in relative peace and quiet.

 The Bay of Fires is about four hours away by car, and it’s one of the most romantic beach destinations in Australia.
 Think endless miles of crystal-clear beaches ideal for swimming or snorkelling, lots of animal experiences, and cute little coastline towns.